 Amber Zone

-The Amber zone has been nominated as Lab 3, Recovery, CDLU and CLDU patient bathroom
+The Amber zone has been nominated as Lab 3, Recovery.
+Labs 1 and 4 can be used for Amber patients once all purple patients have been treated.

 In the amber zone are 4 trolleys for patients and a donning/doffing station

 The CLDU is to be use for the lowest infective risk inpatients (Swab negative)

 Green Zone

+The green zone recovery area is CLDU.
+These patients have access to the toilet in the green zone

+There are 4 trolleys for patients and a donning/doffing zone.

+Purple Zone

-Lab 1 is to be used for GREEN intervention/ structural procedure plus planned care
+Lab 1 is to be used for Purple intervention/ structural procedures; once all purple patients have been treated, green then amber patients preferentially will be treated

-Lab 4 is to be used for GREEN CRM procedures plus planned care
+Lab 4 is to be used for Purple CRM; once all purple patients have been treated, green then amber patients preferentially will be treated

 All control rooms are GREEN zones.
 Entrance/Exit sites between zones are clearly labelled.

+During working hours, after all purple patients have been treated, amber patients can be treated in Labs 1 and 4.

 The Area between CDLU and Corridor junctions is considered to have a small risk of cross contamination.
 To reduce the risk of cross contamination this section of the corridor should have minimal clutter and corridors be kept clear.